renovate-reproductions/30189/README.md

 This project has a git submodule to a repo called `renovate-bot-reproduction-recursive-submodules-sub1`.

-And this repo has again a submpdule to a repo called `renovate-bot-reproduction-recursive-submodules-sub2`.
+And this repo has again a submodule to a repo called `renovate-bot-reproduction-recursive-submodules-sub2`.

-So there are two nested submodules recursivly.
+So there are two nested submodules recursively.

-You can clone the whole repo tree with `git clone --recursive ..` or update the submodules with `git submodule update --recursive`.
+You can clone the whole repo tree with `git clone --recursive ...` or update the submodules with `git submodule update --recursive`.

-The `Dockerfile` in this repository is just for demonstrating, that the CI is failing.
-It is the same for a crate from "sub-submodules" in a rust (Cargo) repo.

 # Current behavior